Seneca-Scholars/SS-Status-C6/status.md

+7/10/25 Still working on converting my an older java project into javascript.
+Using HTML and CSS to make a website   and converting the project from java to javascript to get a better understanding of it.

 7/8/25 Continued working on converting my older project into javascript

 7/7/25 Started learning more about javascript by trying to conver an older java project into javascript